Jameson Adams: Biography

 Born in Rippingale, Lincolnshire, the son of a doctor and the grandson of a captain in the Indian Navy, he ran away from school to enter the merchant navy at the age of 13.
 In 1902 he became a sub-lieutenant in the Royal Naval Reserve, and on reaching the rank of Lieutenant he was one of the last to gain a Master Mariner's certificate under sail.
 But he gave up a promising career to join Ernest Shackleton as the second-in-command of the Nimrod Expedition.
 Despite the expedition's ultimate failure, he was one of the party of four who reached the Polar Plateau for the first time ever, thus showing the way to the Pole.
 On 9 January 1909 they attained a Furthest South of 88°23′S 162°00′E, just 97 mi from the South Pole, when they were forced by impending starvation to turn back.

 On his return from the Antarctic in 1909, he entered the Civil Service, where a year later he was appointed head of the North-Eastern Division of the Employment Exchanges.
 Recalled to the Navy on the outbreak of the First World War, he became Flag Lieutenant to Admiral Hood commanding the Dover Patrol.
 Then, after a period of special work at the Ministry of Munitions, he was posted to Flanders to command a battery of naval siege guns.
 A bad wound in the head necessitated his return in 1917, and he was awarded the Distinguished Service Order and the Croix de Guerre for his services.

 After the war, he returned to the Ministry of Labour as Controller for the North-Eastern Division, and such spare time as he had was largely devoted to helping boys' clubs.
 In 1928 was made Commander of the Order of the British Empire.
 He left the service in 1935 to become Secretary of King George's Jubilee Trust for youth.
-He remained in this post, apart from further distinguished service in the Second World War, until his retirement in 1948, when he was knighted in the Royal Victorian Order.
+He remained in this post, apart from further distinguished service in the Second World War.
+During the Second World War he was sent to Gibraltar in May 1942 with the rank of Captain RN, as Chief of the Contraband Control Service, he left Gibraltar in 1944 with the rank of Commander RN.
+He continued with King George's Jubilee Trust for youth until his retirement in 1948, when he was knighted in the Royal Victorian Order.

 He lived above Pratt's and became the honorary appeals secretary for King Edward VII's Hospital for Officers, where he worked right up to his death in 1962.